 In 1944, a few months after the passing of both his father and mother, his whole family moved to the Sri Aurobindo Ashram in the south of India where they were accepted as permanent members.
 In the Sri Aurobindo Ashram, the young Chinmoy worked at various jobs, from book-binding to washing dishes.
 He also cultivated an interest in athletics.
 He was an excellent sprinter, winning the ashram championship for 16 consecutive years.
 He was also a decathlon champion in 1958 and 1959.

 In the ashram, he also cultivated his interest in poetry, writing in both English and Bengali.
-In 1946, he translated one of Sri Aurobindo’s Bengali stories Kshamar Adarsha into 200 lines of Bengali verse.
+In 1946, he translated Sri Aurobindo’s Bengali story Kshamar Adarsha into 200 lines of Bengali verse.
 In 1958, he was appointed secretary to Nolini Kanta Gupta and was responsible for organising his papers and also translating his Bengali writings into English.
 Chinmoy would have been content to stay in the ashram, spending much of his time in meditation and samadhi.
 But, in the early 1960s, he felt from his meditation an inner prompting to travel to America and offer the wisdom of Eastern spirituality to Western seekers.

 With the support of sponsors in the US, on 12 April 1964, Chinmoy left India to arrive in JFK airport on 13 April 1964.

 On arrival in New York, Chinmoy found work at the Indian Consulate, under LL Mehrotra, where he spent two years working at the passport and visa section.
 This job enabled him to receive a US green card.
 Despite surviving on meagre financial resources, he recalled fondly his time there in a book My Consulate Years.